n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.getresponsetrigger.md

 [GetResponse](https://www.getresponse.com/) is an online platform that offers email marketing software, landing page creator, webinar hosting, and much more.

-!!! note "Credentials"
+/// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/getresponse/).
+///

 ## Events